vidhu-m/BDD-RestAssured/README.md

 ### Additional requirements

-* Postman to verify the steps in manual way
+* Postman to verify the steps manually.
 * IDE requires the below plugins to continue the development of project:
   - Cucumber Editor
   - Maven plugin